awsdocs/amazon-rds-user-guide/doc_source/custom-setup-orcl.md

 This procedure assumes that you've already used CloudFormation to create your IAM roles\.

-If you've already configured your VPC for RDS Custom for SQL Server, you can skip this step\.
+If you've already configured your VPC for a different RDS Custom engine, skip this step\.

 1. Open the CloudFormation console at [https://console\.aws\.amazon\.com/cloudformation](https://console.aws.amazon.com/cloudformation/)\.